kymyr/library-management-system/README.md

 ## Testing

-Run the JUnit 5 test suite from the Maven module:
+Run the JUnit 5 test suite with JaCoCo from the Maven module:

 ```
 cd console_library_management_system
-mvn test
+mvn clean verify
 ```

 ## Possible improvements in the future
 - Add filter options when searching
-- Add library catalogue
+- Add new entries for library catalogue
 - membership renewal